memgraph/docs/memgraph_versioned_docs/version-2.8.0/reference-guide/enterprise-features.md

 - authentication and authorization (username/password verification and user to role mapping)

+## Exposing system metrics
+HTTP endpoint allows you to fetch [system metrics](/reference-guide/exposing-system-metrics.md) using a GET request.
+The response contains information about bolt messages, sessions, transactions, streams, triggers, indexes, snapshots, query latency, and many more.

 ## LDAP Security

 For the purpose of supporting [LDAP authentication and (optional)